The 4-Step Guide to Quitting Heroin

 Pro Tip #3: To tackle insomnia during a heroin detox, consume natural substances that promote sleep such as valerian root, calcium supplements, melatonin and magnesium.

 Pro Tip #4: Take Imodium to help relieve your upset stomach and combat flu-like symptoms.
 Imodium is an anti-diarrhoea medication containing Loperamide.
-Alternatively, go see your doctor and have him or her prescribe promethazine.
+Alternatively, go see your doctor and have them prescribe promethazine.
 This helps prevent nausea.

 Pro Tip #5: Take antihistamines to help your ‘restless legs’.
 Also, take frequent but short walks (lasting around five-to-ten minutes in duration).